 Examines children's development with special emphasis on cognitive processes, thinking and learning.
-The purposes of this course are to provide students with a basic understanding of development across the developmental domains and learning in all the content areas.
+Provides students with a basic understanding of development across the developmental domains and learning in all the content areas.
 Prerequisites: PSYC 2195 or PSYC 2110.
 Clearances and field observations are required for this course.
 3 hours lecture and discussion, 3 credits.
 PSYC 3170 Health Psychology: Applies psychological principles and research to the enhancement of health and the treatment and prevention of illness.
-Provides an overview of the foundation areas pertaining to health psychology, discussion of leading research and theory in these areas, and an exploration of the personal and practical implications of this information.
+Provides an overview of the foundation areas pertaining to health psychology, discussion of leading research and theory in these areas, and explores the personal and practical implications of this information.
 Prerequisites: PSYC 1110, junior standing or permission of instructor.
-Spring, 3 bours lecture and discussion, 3 credits.
+Spring, 3 hours lecture and discussion, 3 credits.
+Not offered every year.
 PSYC 3175 Clinical and Counseling Theories: Exposes students to the history and theory surrounding the clinical approach to treating mental health issues.
 Examines the approach of various theoretical orientations to the assessment, diagnosis, and treatment of mental disorders and understand the various career paths related to such practice.
 Prerequisites: PSYC 3130 and PSYC 3180 or approval of instructor.
+Fall, 3 hours lecture and discussion, 3 credits.
 PSYC 3180 Child and Adolescent Psychopathology: Introduces the major topics, methods of study, treatment concepts and theoretical perspective in the clinical approach to child and adolescent mental disorders.
 The spectrum of disorders addressed includes conditions specific to childhood and adolescence as well as the broad range of psychopathology that can impact individuals of any age.
 Specific attention given to how certain disorders manifest differently in younger populations.
 Spring, 3 hours, discussion, 3 credits.
 PSYC 3185 Applications of Social Psychology: Provides students with an opportunity to apply theory and research from the field of social psychology to "real life" situations through service to a community agency.
-A deeper understanding of the critical components of social psychology will be emphasized.
-Students will provide a minimum of 20 hours of service to an agency of their choosing.
+Emphasizes a deeper understanding of the critical components of social psychology.
+Students provide a minimum of 20 hours of service to an agency of their choosing.
 Satisfies the Service Learning Perspective.
-Summer, 3 credits.
-PSYC 3330 Ethics and Issues in Psychology: Presents a detailed exploration of ethical concepts as they apply to the practice of psychology across the range of professional settings, including clinical practice, research, and academic environments.
-Emphasis on recognizing, analyzing and resolving ethical problems through the well-reasoned application of ethical systems.
+Summer, 3 PSYC 3330 Ethics and Issues in Psychology: Presents a detailed exploration of ethical concepts as they apply to the practice of psychology across the range of professional settings, including clinical practice, research, and academic environments.
+Emphasizes on recognizing, analyzing and resolving ethical problems through the well-reasoned application of ethical systems.
 Prerequisites: PSYC 1110, junior standing or permission of instructor.
-Fall, 3 hours lecture and discussion, 3 credits.
+Spring, 3 hours lecture and discussion, 3 credits.
+PSYC 3510 Intensive Research Experience: Allows the student to conduct research into a specific topic, either as an empirical study, or as an extensive review of the literature.
+The course is normally offered by independent study with a professor and normally requires a substantial paper, or a poster presentation to be submitted to a professional conference.
+Travel to the conference might be required.
+Permission of professor required, 3 credits, \$250 course fee to cover conference costs.
 PSYC 3515 Psychology Teaching Assistant: Student will attend all classes and labs for the class for which they are serving as teaching assistant, complete student assignments in advance, assist students with completion of assignments based on that experience, help prepare sample materials or data for use in class exercises, and help provide early guidance and feedback on student assignment drafts.
 Other duties may be undertaken as mutually agreed, not to include substituting for the professor.
-Prerequisites: must have taken the course for which they will serve as TA and junior standing.
+Prerequisites: Must have taken the course for which they will serve as TA and junior standing.
+Instructor permission required.
+Credits and mode of instruction may vary.
 PSYC 4110 Organizational Behavior: